DEA Kratom Ban Update

-The Drug Enforcement Administration on Tuesday announced its intention to temporarily ban the chemicals contained in kratom, a popular herbal supplement that has been widely used as a way to self-treat chronic pain, post-traumatic stress disorder, and a number of other conditions.
+The Drug Enforcement Administration on Tuesday announced its intention to temporarily ban the chemicals contained in kratom.
+Kratom is a popular herbal supplement that has been widely used as a way to self-treat chronic pain, post-traumatic stress disorder, and a number of other conditions.

-The Food and Drug Administration has been trying to crack down on the substance, banning its import and ordering seizures of illegally packaged kratom product.
-But because the substance is officially considered an herbal supplement, the FDA has had little power to regulate its contents.
+The Food and Drug Administration has been trying to crack down on the substance, banning its import and ordering seizures of illegally packaged kratom products.
+Because the substance is officially considered an herbal supplement, the FDA has had little power to regulate its contents.
 A handful of states have banned it as well.

 The DEA can temporarily move substances to Schedule 1 for up to two years when it believes they present a public health crisis.
 A spokeswoman for the agency, Barbara Carreno, said that during that time the Department of Health and Human Services needs to study the substance in question.